 Engineers and physicists at Seattle-based Intellectual Ventures are now putting the screws into a prototype flat-panel beam-steering antenna that could potentially shave hundreds of thousands of dollars off expensive phased-array technologies and open the way to loss-less gigabyte-per-second wireless for everyday handheld mobile devices.
 It also promises more capability for those in uniform, as the military is always looking for a better, faster, more reliable way to communicate.
 The ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Metamaterials Are Making For Better Mobile Communications".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Metamaterials Are Making For Better Mobile Communications".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.